College Preparatory Curriculum

 Thurgood Marshall Academy prepares our students for college and life afterward by providing a challenging academic curriculum infused with the theme of law and justice.
 We know that not all of our students strives to enter the legal field, but we do believe that five essential legal skills—argumentation, negotiation, critical thinking, research, and advocacy—will prepare students for success in any career.
 Cultivating these abilities improves our students’ opportunities for success and enhances possibilities for their communities.

 Above and beyond the traditional high school curriculum, Thurgood Marshall Academy students have the opportunity to take honors classes, courses in law, and a variety of electives.
-We offer six Advanced Placement classes (English Literature & Composition, English Language, US History, Calculus, Computer Science, and US Government & Politics), honors English and math courses at every grade level, and as well as honors science, social studies, and Spanish classes.
-To augment their core courses, students choose from a range of electives including introduction to law, African history and geography, African-American studies, introduction to business, public speaking, global studies, psychology, sociology, and Street Law.
-We also have established partnerships with local universities so our students can take college courses for college credit during their senior year.
+We offer six Advanced Placement classes (English Literature, English Language, US History, Calculus AB, Computer Science, and US Government & Politics), honors English and math courses, and as well as honors science, social studies, and Spanish classes.
+To augment their core courses, students choose from a range of electives including introduction to law, African-American studies, introduction to business, debate, drama, advanced topics in history, psychology, sociology, and Street Law.
+We also have established partnerships with local universities so our students can take be dually enrolled in college courses for college credit during their junior and senior year.

 Thurgood Marshall Academy believes that every student can go to college; in pursuit of that goal, we offer a specialized program, at every grade-level:

 - Ninth- and tenth-grade students enroll in our Summer Prep program to facilitate the transition from other schools to the rigorous academic environment at Thurgood Marshall Academy.